weeyin83/sftp-azure-terraform/readme.md

 - Terraform (latest version)
 - Git with default branch set to `main`

 To use the dev container within VS Code:
 1. Install [VS Code](https://code.visualstudio.com/) and the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 2. Open the project in VS Code
 3. When prompted, reopen in container
+4. Be sure to set your `azure_subscription_id` variable in your `terraform.tfvars` or as an environment variable before running Terraform commands.

 ## Security Considerations